Avvvvvvie/beavergang-mc/README.md

 Items with type 1&2 behave specially.
 Only these items can be stacked and placing a type 2 item always creates type 1 items.

 To add new cards, add the model in the resourcepack in shield.json and edit `set_model` in the `debug/give_cards` to get a card with the new model.
-The custom_model_data of the card should be an even number, the next uneven number the card when it is hidden.